ITurres/spacex-travelers-hub/README.md

 # 📖 SpaceX Travelers Hub <a name="about-project"></a>

-**SpaceX Travelers Hub - React + Redux App** this web application for a company that provides commercial and scientific space travel services.
+**SpaceX Travelers Hub - React + Redux App** This web application is for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions thanks to the **`SpaceX Web API`**.

 ---